-To support these goals of reducing localized dust emissions from harvesting activities, the District Board has long supported efforts to conduct research and evaluate technologies to reduce emissions in the Valley, including dust from nut harvesting operations.
-In line with this priority, the District, in partnership with other agencies and the agricultural industry, has conducted studies to demonstrate that low-dust nut harvesting technology can be effective at reducing localized PM emissions associated with harvesting activities, with results showing reductions of localized PM emissions by more than 40%, and in some cases up to nearly 80%.
-Additionally, working with agricultural stakeholders, a scientific survey was conducted that concluded that a significant portion of nut crop growers and custom harvesters were interested in demonstrating new lower-emitting harvest technologies if provided with meaningful financial incentives.
+The District Board has long supported efforts to conduct research and evaluate technologies to reduce emissions in the Valley, including dust from nut harvesting operations.
+In line with this priority, the District, in partnership with other agencies and the agricultural industry, has conducted studies to demonstrate that low-dust harvesting technology can be effective at reducing localized PM emissions associated with harvesting activities, with results showing reductions of localized PM emissions by more than 40%, and in some cases up to nearly 80%.
+To facilitate the transition to low-dust nut harvesting technology, in April 2024, based on recommendations from the AgTech Committee, the District added Low-Dust Nut Harvesters to the CMP list for Nut Crops as an option that can be selected by growers to comply with District Rule 4550.

-In 2017, the District Governing Board established the Community-Level Targeted Strategy, which led to the development of the first-in-the-nation Low-Dust Nut Harvester Replacement Program in partnership with Valley Agriculture.
-Through success in competing for and leveraging local and federal funds, the District has been successful in replacing nut harvesters throughout the Valley with lower-dust alternatives, leading to significant emission reductions from these activities, and reducing dust exposure in nearby communities.
-The program builds upon more than a decade of significant investments made in the San Joaquin Valley to develop low-dust nut harvesting technologies and to understand the potential benefits in reducing PM emissions from the use of these new technologies.
-To date, the District has successfully obligated over \$20.7 million to replace 241 pieces of nut-harvesting equipment with low-dust nut harvesting equipment through the Low-Dust Nut Harvester Replacement Program, which has resulted in the reduction of more than 11,000 tons of PM10 and 1,400 tons of PM2.5.
+The Low-Dust Nut Harvester Replacement Program, to date, has successfully obligated over \$16.7 million to replace 202 pieces of nut-harvesting equipment with low-dust nut harvesting equipment, which has resulted in the reduction of more than 11,000 tons of PM10 and 1,400 tons of PM2.5.
 Most recently in May 2023, the District Governing Board accepted EPA's award under the Targeted Airshed Grant Program which included an additional \$10,000,000 in funding to deploy this new equipment, which reflects the District's ongoing commitment and success in working with Valley agriculture to accelerate the deployment of cleaner technologies through innovative locally-developed programs.